kamranahmedse/developer-roadmap/scripts/readme.md

 > database in sync.
 All three are driven by GitHub Actions in `.github/workflows`,
 > but can be run locally too.

-Shared helpers live in the top level `lib/` directory.
+Shared helpers live in `scripts/lib`.

 ## `sync-content-to-repo.ts`